aptresearch/datasets/README.md

 - The APT-T1 dataset provides a variety of testing samples from six different campaigns, across more than 5 industries between 2018 - 19.
 These are raw execution logs.

 Datasets will be released in full in the second half of 2020.
-You may register your interest by contacting rjcoulter[at]swin.edu.au.
+You may register your interest by contacting rjcoulter[at]swin[dot]edu[dot]au.
 Sample data currenly exists before the entire release.

 ## Academia
 - Students: Please have your supervisors contact us from their university account.